As a Composer

 My work as a composer is driven by an interest in color, stillness, and space; and carries the intention of engaging the listener through the finer details of sound and resonance.
 My style is characterized by the use of soft sounds and extended periods of silence.
 I also frequently use sustained tones to bring attention to the overtones and resonant quality of the instrument(s).
 Recently I have introduced the element of electronic drones composed of sine tones, which would take the place of silence in my work.

 My primary teachers have been Thomas DeLio, Paul Goldstaub, and Thomas Licata; with additional guidance from Jukka Tiennsu, Tomi Rasiaanen, Chen Yi, Alessandro Solbiati, and David Cope.
-Current projects include a collaborations with Glenda Bates and invoke String Quartet.
+Currently, I am working as a composer and sitarist alongside several talented musicians to introduce a new ensemble, Common Sounds, in June 2018.

 As a Sitarist

-In September 2006 I began my formal studies in Hindustani classical music with the late sitarist Roop Verma.
-Varma was of the Maihar tradition, having been a pupil of both Ali Akbar Khan and Ravi Shankar.
-Verma was also a renowned teacher of Nada Yoga (deep listening meditation).
-His expertise came from having studied extensively with such eminent teachers as Shri Bramananda Sarasvati and Swami Shyam of the Himalayas.
-In his own work, he combined this practice with the presentation of the classical ragas.
+In September 2006, I began my formal studies in Hindustani classical music with the late sitarist Roop Verma.
+Verma was an exponent of the Maihar tradition, having been a pupil of both maestros Ali Akbar Khan and Ravi Shankar.
+Additional, Verma was a renowned teacher of Nada Yoga (deep listening meditation), having studied extensively with such eminent teachers as Shri Bramananda Sarasvati and Swami Shyam of the Himalayas.
+In his own work, Verma combined this practice with the presentation of the classical ragas.

 As a composer, I have been greatly influenced by both sides of Roop’s teachings.
-Learning about the slow exploration of notes in the alap section, with various microtonal infection, has been as much inspiration for me to write contemplative music as the music of Young, Lucier, Scelsi, and Nono.
+Learning about the slow exploration of notes through Alaap, with various microtonal inflection has been a driving force in my desire to write contemplative music.
 My meditation practice has brought me close to nature, and has helped to establish a link between it and my music.